jhenin/qwrap/README.md

 ```
 * `sel`: selection text indicating atoms to be wrapped
 * `first`, `last`: frames to be wrapped (defaults: 0 to -1, which means the last frame).
 * `compound`: wrap groups of atoms instead of individual atoms.
-Groups can be VMD's `res`idues (default), or custom groups defined by a common *integer* value of the `beta` parameter.
-If VMD has connectivity information (i.e. bonds are correctly set), the option `fragment` can be useful.
+Groups can be VMD's `res`idues or bonded `frag`ments (default), or custom groups defined by a common *integer* value of the `beta` parameter.
+The default option (fragment) corresponds to the wrapping behavior of NAMD; however it only works correctly if VMD has accurate connectivity information (eg. read from a PSF file).
+To undo GROMACS-style, atom-wise wrapping, use `compound none`.
 * `refatoms`: if `compound` is set, each group may be wrapped according to its geometric center, or to the center of a set of reference atoms within the group.
 Then reference atoms are defined by nonzero `occ`upancy (when converted to integer, that is, *greater than 1*).
 An example use is to wrap lipid molecules as residues, and give all phosphorus atoms nonzero occupancy so that each lipid has its phosphorus atom in the center unit cell.
 * `center`: the geometric center of the given selection text will be translated to (0, 0, 0).
 Not supported by qunwrap.